tsatse/bedrock/README.md

     {
         actionType: 'copy',
-        source: <source folder>, // can be a template
+        source: <source folder>, // required.
+Can be a template
-        destination: <destination folder> // can be a template }
+        destination: <destination folder> // required.
+Can be a template }

 Copy the contents of *source* to *destination*.

+**shellCommand**

+    {
+        actionType: 'shellCommand',
+        command: <shell command to run> // required.
+    }

+Executes the specified command line in shell context.

 **transform**